simplicity/kinekt/README.md

 Kinekt uses middlewares which are combined into pipelines to handle requests.
 An incoming request will be transformed into a context object and passed through a given pipeline.

-In Kinekt, every endpoint is a pipeline.
-This gives you great flexibility when creating endpoints of varying kinds.

 ```TypeScript
 const pipeline = createPipeline(
   cors(),